 Sometimes Caldo Verde is mistaken for another classic known as Portuguese Kale Soup, which is very popular in the United States.
 The Kale Soup version uses cubed potatoes, chopped chorizo, tomatoes, and chopped Kale, and it looks nothing like Caldo Verde.

 Two cloves garlic

-One pound kale or collard greens stems removed, leaves cut into very, very thin slices.
-In Portugal, you can buy the slice broadleaf at the local market.
+One pound of kale or collard greens stems removed.
+Leaves cut into very, very thin slices.
+In Portugal, you can buy the slice of broadleaf at the local market.

 Portuguese Olive oil

 In a deep pot, heat a little olive oil and cook the onion.
 It is softened and translucent, add the garlic (don’t brown the garlic and onion).